amitnagwriter/best-free-ai-anime-generators/README.md

 #### Free Plan Limitations
 PixAI's free plan includes a daily credit allocation that refreshes regularly.
 While this limits how many images you can generate in a single session, it provides enough credits to explore the platform and create anime-style artwork without an upfront cost.
 #### Best For
 PixAI works best when you already know exactly what you want.
 For instance, choose it when you have a specific character in mind and need the output to match - down to the hair color, outfit, and composition.
-If you've tried other tools and walked away with something that looked almost right, <a href="https://pixai.art/en?utm_source=amit&utm_medium=article&utm_campaign=bestaianime">PixAI</a> is where you go next.
+If you've tried other tools and walked away with something that looked almost right, [PixAI](https://pixai.art/en) is where you go next.
 ## Free AI Anime Generator Comparison Table
 Use this table to get a quick side-by-side view of how each tool performed across the criteria that matter most for anime generation.